False Reports of Australian Visa Ban for Indian Students Cause Panic, Government Clarifies

 Stronger India-Australia Education Ties

-Well, Australia and India have a very strong education relationship, both countries signed the Migration and Mobility Partnership arrangement last year which actually made it easier for students and professionals to move between the two countries.
-Also, degrees from Indian and Australian universities are now recognized equally in both countries under a special education agreement.
-So basically, in short, there is no ban for the rules of becoming a striker.
-If you are genuine, you still have a good chance to study in Australia, but students must be very careful, very honest and well prepared because immigration officers are now checking everything with extra care.
+Aurecognised India has a powerful educational relationship.
+Both countries signed the Migration and Mobility Partnership arrangement last year, which has made it easier for students and professionals to move between the two countries.
+Additionally, degrees from Indian and Australian universities are now reciprocally recognized under a bilateral education agreement.
+So basically, in short, there is no ban on the rules of becoming a striker.
+If you are genuine, you still have a good chance of studying in Australia.
+Still, students must be conscientious, honest, and well-prepared, as immigration officers are now checking everything with extra care.

 Final Takeaway